Susannah Holford: Early life

 Susannah was the eldest child of Arthur and Mary Wilson who between 1864 and 1876 had seven children.
 The Wilsons were a wealthy family who had made their money from a shipping line, Thomas Wilson Sons & Co., founded by Susannah's grandfather Thomas in about 1840.
 Arthur with his brother inherited the firm and continued to manage and develop it.
 Soon after Susannah was born the Wilsons went to live at Wolfreton Grange, Kirk Ella in the East Riding of Yorkshire.
 In 1874 the building of Tranby Croft near Hull began and in 1876 the family moved into their new home.

 Her childhood appears to have been carefree and filled with the activities of wealthy British families.
 She was taught to ride and hunt at an early age as her father was involved in this sport and became later the Master of the Holderness Hunt.
 She was also involved in amateur dramatic productions.
 In 1882 when she was about 18 she was in a Gilbert and Sullivan production of Patience which was performed at Tranby Croft.
-A program of the play shows that she played the part of Lady Angela.
+A programme of the play shows that she played the part of Lady Angela.

 In about 1880, James Sant, a popular British painter, was commissioned to paint the two eldest Wilson girls.
 The portrait was entitled "Portrait of the Misses Wilson of Tranby Croft in pale blue satin dresses in a garden".
 Susannah is on the right and her sister Ethel on the left.